What is rituximab and how is it used?

-Rituximab can be prescribed by a rheumatologist for:
+Rituximab can be prescribed by a consultant rheumatologist for:

 Rituximab won’t be started if:

-- you've not tried other treatments appropriate for your condition first
+- you haven’t tried other treatments for your condition first

 - you have an infection.

-Your doctor may decide not to prescribe rituximab if you're pregnant or breastfeeding, or if:
+You won’t be treated with rituximab if you’re pregnant or breastfeeding.
+Your doctor may decide not to prescribe rituximab if:

 - you have severe heart problems